Penglai-Enclave/Tensorflow-lite-Demo/tensorflow/lite/penglai_demo/README.md

 to customize parameters CUSTOM_BRK_SIZE and CUSTOM_MMAP_SIZE.
 You can find more details in [musl.config.md](https://github.com/Penglai-Enclave/penglai-sdk/blob/master/docs/musl.config.md).

+**Note4**: You should make sure that there is a local riscv compilation chain so that you can use riscv64-unknown-linux-gnu-gcc and riscv64-unknown-linux-gnu-g++.

+    ./build_riscv_lib.sh

+You can also use penglai-sPMP docker image to build:

+    cd ../../../../../
+    docker run -v $(pwd):/home/penglai/penglai-enclave -w /home/penglai/penglai-enclave --rm -it ddnirvana/penglai-enclave:v0.5 tensorflow/tensorflow/lite/tools/make/build_riscv_lib.sh

-Then, you can build label_image demo with Penglai supports:
+### Build label_image demo with Penglai supports

     cd ../../penglai_demo/label_image
     make